dannsam/xenko-docs/manual/graphics/graphics-compositor/scene-renderers.md

 ## Scene renderer collection

-The **scene renderer collection** executes multiple renderers in sequence.
+The **scene renderer collection** executes multiple renderers (eg render camera, render texture, etc) in sequence.
 You can add as many renderers to the collection as you need.

 >[!Note]
 >Xenko executes the renderers in list order.